ericrisco/astro-cloudinary-image/README.md

 ## 💻 How To Use

-1. First of all you have to create a

-In any of your Astro projects, you need to create a `.env` file and add your cloud name on Cloudinary, like:
+1. In any of your Astro projects, you need to create a `.env` file and add your cloud name on Cloudinary, like:

 ```bash
 CLOUDINARY_CLOUD_NAME=XXXXXXX